leonschoi/ClickCount.en/Quick Setup.md

 # Quick Setup

+This is a setup procedure for already installed system.
+For a full installation, see the installation sections of the 4 component chapters.

 ## Windows

-Once all installation files are copied into destination directories and IIS is configured (see the Installation sections of the 4 component chapters), ClickCounter system can be brought up or down quickly as follows:
+Once all installation files are copied into destination directories and IIS is configured, the ClickCounter system can be brought up or down quickly as follows:

 ### Web Server